-Thalia joined the ALA in 2018.
-Thalia has worked as an editor for publishers including Pan Macmillan, HarperCollins and Bloomsbury, and at Bloomsbury Qatar she headed up the English language list and acquired books in translation.
-She has worked with authors such as Cecelia Ahern, Lauren Weisberger, Tony Parsons and Barbara Taylor Bradford.
+Thalia joined the ALA in 2018 and comes to the agency with a background as an editor, working for publishers including Pan Macmillan, HarperCollins and Bloomsbury, and with authors including Cecelia Ahern, Lauren Weisberger, Tony Parsons and Barbara Taylor Bradford, et al.

 Thalia and Kelly met, appropriately enough, at the Jaipur International Literary Festival, and bonded over a shared desire to work with writers from across the globe, with a real variety of backgrounds and stories to tell.